SummaryRead the full fact sheet

 Asthma and travel insurance

 If you are travelling interstate or overseas and you have asthma, consider taking out travel insurance.
+In Australia, different states have different ambulance policies, so make sure you are covered if you need to call an ambulance where you are travelling.

 There are many different travel insurance policies available, and the level of cover provided and the conditions associated with each policy vary widely.
 It is best to do some research and compare policies to make sure you find one that provides adequate cover for your travels.

-Asthma is often be described as a ‘pre-existing medical condition’ under travel insurance policies.
+Asthma is often described as a ‘pre-existing medical condition’ under travel insurance policies.
 In order to obtain cover for a pre-existing medical condition, you may have to meet certain conditions and requirements.

-For asthma, these generally include:
+For asthma, these could include:

 - certain age restrictions